Woman with HIV files lawsuit after claiming she was refused service at Aventura Massage Envy

 Alecia Tramel claims that when an employee found out she was HIV positive, she was refused service.

-The incident happened in August at Massage Envy, located at 20633 Biscayne Boulevard.
+The incident happened in August at Massage Envy, located at 20633 Biscayne Blvd.

 "(The) first time in 19 years I feel devastated, but instead of it making me want to crawl under a rock, it fueled me," said a teary-eyed Tramel.